PerziThomas/DA_Perzi_Ambrosch/source/2_Implementation.md

 	\label{fig2_12}
 \end{figure}

-The map component is wrapped in _React.memo_ in order to rerender only when relevant props have changed.
+The map component is wrapped in _React.memo_ in order to re-render only when relevant props have changed.
 In the case of this app, that means a change in the collection of geofences to be displayed, a change regarding road geofence creation that is displayed in the map, polygon color or some meta settings.
-With a custom check function \lstinline!isEqual!, which can be seen in listing 2.44, the _React.memo_ function can be set to rerender only when one of these props changes.
+With a custom check function \lstinline!isEqual!, which can be seen in listing 2.44, the _React.memo_ function can be set to re-render only when one of these props changes.

 \begin{lstlisting}[caption=Using React.memo with custom equality check, label=lst:reactMemo, language={JavaScript}]
     export default withLocalize(React.memo(LeafletMap, isEqual));